louislivi/SMProxy/docs/en/README.md

     - Use `Supervisor` and `docker` to use the foreground run mode (v1.2.5+ use `--console`, otherwise use `daemonize` parameter) or it will not start properly.
 - `502 Bad Gateway`
     - After MySQL crashes abnormally, the connection appears 502 or the connection times out.
 Please do not enable long connection mode.
+    - If the SQL statement is too large, do not use a succession pool, which will cause the connection to be blocked and the program to be abnormal.

 ## Community